How to Make the Most of Pinterest Ads

 Every Pinterest marketer, manager, or PVA we’ve gotten to know, LOVES all things Pinterest.
 Some of us are maybe just a little obsessed.

-Pinterest monetizes its users through promoted pins (ads), which are pinned across user’s feeds.
+Pinterest monetizes its users through ads (promoted pins), which are pinned across user’s feeds.
 Pinterest’s revenue rose 76% YoY to $708 million in 2020.

 If you just sat up a little straighter in your chair (or your exercise ball), I’m glad you’re paying close attention.
 Why?
-Because Promoted Pins means opportunities!
+Because Ads or Pinterest Promoted Pins means opportunities!
 As in work from home (or anywhere) opportunities.
-I’m not talking about working for Pinterest, I’m talking about the idea of becoming knowledgeable about Pinterest Promoted Pins and then offering ads management as a paid service to those seeking help with advertising on Pinterest.
-The demand for this service is exploding, even as I update this post.
+We are not talking about working for Pinterest, but rather about the idea of becoming knowledgeable about Pinterest Promoted Pins / Ads and then offering ads management as a paid service to those seeking help with advertising on Pinterest.
+The demand for this service is exploding now that Pinterest has been a publicly traded company for a few years.
 But first, you have to gain the knowledge, skills and experience in Pinterest advertising which you can get in the Simple Pin Ads Society.

 When the team of us at Pinning Pro began talking about starting a business offering Pinterest education and marketing guidance, we knew we needed to gain a lot of knowledge and experience.
 Each of us brings different skills to the table but we wanted a unified team and training that we all believed in, and would implement in our business.

 As mentioned in a previous post, collectively we’ve taken dozens of courses, practiced our skills on family and friends accounts, and educated ourselves as much as possible until we were ready to launch PinningPro.com.
-Now we have clients. and the learning continues, because we strive to be on top of all the latest trends, changes and new strategies.
+While we no longer offer services to clients, the learning continues, because we strive to be on top of all the latest trends, changes and new strategies.